calvinbui/ansible-pip/README.md

 # Ansible pip

-Installs `pip` based on the version of Python that Ansible grabs.
+Installs the Python package manager `pip` based on the version provided or the version of Python that Ansible grabs as a fallback.

 Also installs pip packages with any of the parameters provided by the pip module.